DNA repair: Double-strand breaks

 In an in vitro system, MMEJ occurred in mammalian cells at the levels of 10–20% of HR when both HR and NHEJ mechanisms were also available.

 The extremophile Deinococcus radiodurans has a remarkable ability to survive DNA damage from ionizing radiation and other sources.
 At least two copies of the genome, with random DNA breaks, can form DNA fragments through annealing.
 Partially overlapping fragments are then used for synthesis of homologous regions through a moving D-loop that can continue extension until complementary partner strands are found.
 In the final step, there is crossover by means of RecA-dependent homologous recombination.

 Topoisomerases introduce both single- and double-strand breaks in the course of changing the DNA's state of supercoiling, which is especially common in regions near an open replication fork.
 Such breaks are not considered DNA damage because they are a natural intermediate in the topoisomerase biochemical mechanism and are immediately repaired by the enzymes that created them.

 Another type of DNA double-strand breaks originates from the DNA heat-sensitive or heat-labile sites.
 These DNA sites are not initial DSBs.
 However, they convert to DSB after treating with elevated temperature.
-Ionizing irradiation can induces a highly complex form of DNA damage as clustered damage.
+Ionizing irradiation can induce a highly complex form of DNA damage as clustered damage.
 It consists of different types of DNA lesions in various locations of the DNA helix.
 Some of these closely located lesions can probably convert to DSB by exposure to high temperatures.
 But the exact nature of these lesions and their interactions is not yet known.